Our game is actually in 3D! “What is this powerful magic you wield?!” you may ask yourself. 🀯 Read below to find out.

 Tilted sprites can lead to an issue where the asset will clip into boundaries, like in the picture below.
 Choosing between tilted or stretched is a case-by-case situation.

-We are also adding 3D objects behind our 2D sprites for them to cast the right shape of shadows when a player shines their lights on them.
+We are also adding 3D objects behind our 2D sprites for them to cast the right shape of shadows when a player shines their lights on it.

-Depending on the design of your game, it’s essential to choose the right tools to achieve your goals.
-Indeed, our refactoring to 3D was necessary for Project Ghost.
+Depending on the design of your game, it's essential to choose the right tools to achieve your goals.
+Indeed, our refactor to 3D was necessary for Project Ghost.